alexandreroman/tkg-terraforming-vsphere/README.md

 All TKG VMs will be deployed to this resource pool.

-You should have 2 OVA files on your workstation (Ubuntu Bionic server cloud image and Photon OS node): we're about to deploy each of these files to vSphere.
+You need to deploy all OVA files as OVF templates to vSphere.

 Repeat the next steps for each OVA file: